 We believe it’s critical to support other mutual based organisations, such as trade unions.
 And to respect the rights of their members and our employees to exercise freedom of association.

-In 2021 we extended our collective bargaining unit to cover 99% of our employee base.
+Our collective bargaining unit covers 99% of our employee base.
 As a signatory of the UN Global Compact we follow all its labour principles, including Principle 3 “that businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining”.

 Note: